datavana/graphim/docs/readme.md

-# Web Apps
+# Image Net Maker

-This folder hosts simple web apps.
+This folder hosts the web app deployed using GitHub Pages.
 No server needed.
-The apps run with JavaScript in the browser.
+The app runs with JavaScript in the browser.
 Just open the index.html to bring it to life.